Car dashboard lights explained: what shouldn’t be ignored?

 Low engine coolant temperature light

-Right after you start the engine, it’s recommended to avoid instant acceleration.
-Drive smoothly until the blue light of low engine coolant temperature remains lit.
+Right after you start the engine, it's recommended to avoid instant acceleration.
+Drive smoothly until the blue light of the low engine coolant temperature remains lit.

 High beam headlights light